Kahneman is the shrink. Funny thing is, he won the Nobel not in psychology, but in economic sciences.

+People describe Dr. Kahneman as “One of the greatest psychologists and deepest thinkers of our time” . . .
+“An intellectual giant” . . .
+“Among the most influential psychologists in history and certainly the most important psychologist alive today.”
 His latest book, Thinking Fast and Slow, is a bestseller.
 And it’s worth your thirty bucks.
 Scattered through the 500 pages you’ll find big surprises about you.
-Many of these insights also will help you understand why people act the way they doduring merger integration.
-Here’s an example from the book, in my words: . . .
+Many of these insights also will help you understand why people act the way they do during merger integration.